mngshm/dotfiles/README.md

 # Bspwm-Dots
 This repo of my dotfiles containing all the cli-tools or apps I use.

-#TO be Noted
+#To be Noted
-• The Above Image has my latest setup of ArchLinux Bspwm.
+- The Above Image has my latest setup of ArchLinux Bspwm.
-• Install All the Below Listed Polybar fonts.
+- Install All the Below Listed Polybar fonts.
-• Do not forget to configure your Workspace Names in polybar if you want the workspace name on the bar.
+- Do not forget to configure your Workspace Names in polybar if you want the workspace name on the bar.
   That can be changed in your bspwmrc `bspc monitor -d 1 2 3 4 5` at this line.
-• Here I used Kitty as my default terminal emulator.
+- Here I used Kitty as my default terminal emulator.
-• Color scheme : Nord with some variations.
+- Color scheme : Nord with some variations.
-• I dont need Battery modules so you can add them y yourself and you need to edit some values like in bar and wlan.
+- I dont need Battery modules so you can add them y yourself and you need to edit some values like in bar and wlan.

 # Dependencies
-• Material Design Icons
+- Material Design Icons
-• JetBrainsono Font
+- etBrainsono Font
-• Nerd Fonts JetbrainsMono
+- Nerd Fonts JetbrainsMono